HJSlushiy/Crash-site/README.md

 # Crash-site
-Great way too get your anger out
+Great way too get your anger out.
+This will not save any docs so use with cuation and DO WHAT IT SAYS.